Adwai-T/Notes/Java/PackingJavaProjectToJarInIntelliJ.md

-# Package an application into a JAR﻿
+# Package an application into a JAR

 For more info on where this is taken from : [JetBrains Website](https://www.jetbrains.com/help/idea/compiling-applications.html#package_into_jar)